oVirt/ovirt-ansible-collection/roles/engine_setup/README.md

 ==================

-Installs required packages for oVirt Engine deployment, generates answerfile and runs engine-setup.
+Installs required packages for oVirt Engine deployment, generates answerfile and runs engine_setup.
 Optionally the role updates oVirt engine packages.

 Role Variables
 --------------

-By default engine-setup uses an answer file specific for version of oVirt based on ``ovirt_engine_setup_version`` parameter.
+By default engine_setup uses an answer file specific for version of oVirt based on ``ovirt_engine_setup_version`` parameter.
 You can provide your own answer file to ``ovirt_engine_setup_answer_file_path`` variable.